TrimarcJake/blog/_posts/2024-02-10-LLMs Aren’t There Yet… But They’re Still Useful.md

 creation_date: February 10, 2024
 modification_date: February 10, 2024
 ---

-# LLMs Aren’t There Yet… But They’re Still Useful

 After last weekend’s experiments with local LLMs, ChatGPT, and GitHub Copilot, I decided to change up what I was doing a bit.
 Instead of asking the bots to do something I already know how to do, I asked them to do something I didn’t already know how to do:

 Create a Powershell function to convert a Mermaid-formatted Markdown file into a PNG *without using mermaid-cli.*